jf888b/reproducible-research_homework/README.md

    <br /> **33 rows and 13 columns.**

    b) What transformation can you use to fit a linear model to the data?
 Apply the transformation.
 (3 points)
    <br /> **I did a natural log transformation on the data because it was heavily right-skewed and many points were concentrated at the lower genome lengths with several major outliers.
-Right skewed data violates an assumption of linear modeling which is normally distributed data, meaning if the data had not been transformed a linear model would not accurately fit the data.**
+Right-skewed data violates an assumption of linear modeling which is normally distributed data, meaning if the data had not been transformed a linear model would not accurately fit the data.**

    c) Find the exponent ($\beta$) and scaling factor ($\alpha$) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in **Table 2** of the paper, did you find the same values?
 (10 points)
 <br /> **The allometric equation $`V = \alpha L^{\beta}`$ is equal to $`ln(V) = ln(\alpha) + \beta * ln(L)`$.
 The exponent $`(\beta)`$ is 1.52 which is the estimate of genome length given by the slope of the linear model.
 The scaling factor $`(\alpha)`$ is 1181.81 which is the reverse log of the intercept given the linear model which is 7.07.
 I checked Table 2 of the paper and found the same results for the exponent and scaling factors.**